SpotMcCormick/nss_capstone/README.md

 # nss_capstone

  # Executive Summary.
 Costco Wholesale has 591 locations in 46 states (soon to be 47 state).
 As an employee I am curious of what goes into the decision to open a new location.
 Specifically, out of the states that do not have a Costco, where would be the best location to open a new one using their member demographics.
-Is there any correlation from the census data we can pull from with new warehouses that are opening up?
+We will also analyze census data of 2 new store locations in Hendersonville, TN & Scarborough, ME (scheduled to open in 2023) to gain any additional insights.

 # Motivation
 As an employee I am genuinely curious about what goes on to decide whether to open a new Costco.
 This motivation came about because I currently work in a warehouse where we are the only one in the state (Ridgeland, MS).
 Prior to working here, I was working at Costco in Brentwood, TN.
-There is also a lot of buzz in the Southeast region of Costco because we are the fastest growing religion.
+There is also a lot of buzz in the Southeast region of Costco because we are the fastest growing region.
 With my experience in the company and curiosity I began to ask the question “Why aren’t there a Costco’s in these states?”
 Earlier this year I found out they are putting the very first Costco in Maine.
 My question turned into ‘why Maine?’
 Every year we have a company meeting called “Perspective” where we learn the history and business side of Costco.
-I found out a lot of our member base demographics then I thought “Out of the states that don’t have Costco’s were would be the best place to put one based on our member demographic.”
-After that I knew I wanted to do my capstone one placing a new Costco where there wasn’t one.
+I found out a lot of our member base demographics then I thought if I were opening up a Costco in a state that there werent any Costco's were would I put it.

 # Data Question

-Big Picture question:
- Out of the states that dont have costcos what would be the best city to open up a new costco?Data
-Question:
-Out of the states that dont have a Costco, find out which county of those states would be the best county to open a new warehouse based on Costco's member demographic?From there find out what cities in those counties would be the best city to open up a new city based on Costco's member demographic?Analyze 2 new warehouse locations (Scarborogh,ME and Hendersonville, TN) population density, population growth, & retail sales to find any benchmarks or insights that we can use to even further determine what state, county, and city to put our new Costco Warehouse?
+ Out of the states that dont have Costcos what would be the best city to open up a new Costco using member demographic data and census data?
+(States include WV, WY, RI)
+ Analyze 2 soon to open locations and find if their are valuable insights to be gained?

 # Minimum Viable Product (MVP)

-My presentation will be on PowerPoint giving any historical background and key points I would need to present for the stakeholders to fully understand the project.
-I would need to switch to Power BI because I will have a dashboard that breaks it down each state and demographics.
-For each state we are going to find the best county that matches Costco demographics.
-Then we are going to do the same but for the cities in those counties.
-Once we find the cities in each state, we will put them head to head.
-I’m going to build a data model in Power BI.
-I would also like to make hierarchies of states, counties, and cities so that we can drill down and see if a state, county, or city lines up with Costco demographics.
-I will conclude with my recommendation on the final city to build a new Costco Wholesale.
-I am envisioning the audience being a board at Costco wholesale that asked me “Where can we put a Costco where we don’t operate.”
+My presentation will be presented through a Tableau dashboard story.
+We first go through the objection of the presentation.
+I will give context to Costco and my motivation behind the project as well as the tools I will be using.
+From there I will go over Costco's demographics data, then give my insights of the counties to the 2 new store locations.
+We will rule out the counties that dont meet up with Costco's demographics.
+From there we will find the best cities in those states we will conclude which city is the best to open a costco based op member demographics.

 # Schedule
 1. Get the Data (9/23)
 2. Clean & Explore the Data (10/10)
 3. Create Presentation of your Analysis (10/24)
--	Should be a presentation, but could include a Jupyter Notebook or dashboard in Excel, Tableau, or PowerBI
 4. Internal demos (10/26/2023)